Last updated on May 14th, 2023 at 09:46 am

 Finally, the Gods beat them all and settled on their Palace at the top of Olympos mountain in Thessaly from where they ruled the world.

-Here we have some planet photos with their original Greek Gods’ names, rejecting the Roman copies because this is what Roman gods are, stolen copies and not equivalents as claimed by unhistorical Western historians.
-And because this is what we call these planets in Greece and this is what everybody should call them.
+Here we have some planet photos with their original Greek names named after their Gods, rejecting the Roman copies with distorted names, because this is what Roman gods are, stolen copies and not equivalents as claimed by unhistorical Western historians.

-As you noticed, we only use the Greek names of the gods, so there is O instead of the Latin U, K instead of C, and we add N in the end when needed, i.e. Apollon instead of Apollo.
+Using the Greek names of the gods, means that there is O instead of the Latin U, K instead of C, and we add an N in the end when needed, i.e. Apollon instead of Apollo or Pluton instead of Pluto, although the original name of the underworld’s god is Hades.

 As you can see, the ancient Gods of the Greeks were nothing but the personifications of human passions, fears, and emotions that are still present and dominate our lives to this day.